2gauravc/image_tagging/README.md

 Take note of the API KEY and SECRET.
 This is like your username and password.
 Note that you need the API Key and SECRET to access the API.

-### Update the config.py file with your API KEY and SECRET
+### Create the config.py file with your API KEY and SECRET

 You need to create a file called config.py with your API KEY and SECRET in the rep home folder - this is where the code file tagging.py exists.